A working framework for Odele Beauty

 Buy specialized depth where it earns its place.
 Build the operating layer that connects everything else.

-Generic Copilot retrieves and summarizes.
-A point-solution AI runs one workflow well and stops at its own boundary.
-Neither owns the seam between MPS, NetSuite, the supplier mailbox, and the 3PL portal, which is where Odele's actual operating leverage hides.
+Generic Copilot retrieves.
+A point-solution AI runs one workflow.
+Neither owns the seam between MPS, NetSuite, the supplier mailbox, and the 3PL portal, where Odele's operating leverage hides.

-A skill is not a prompt.
-It is the encoded answer to "how does Odele actually do this work?"
+A skill is the encoded answer to "how does Odele actually do this work?"
 MPS pulled from OneDrive.
-PO drafted to match your NetSuite template.
-Supplier email sent in your voice from a service mailbox.
+PO drafted in your NetSuite template.
+Supplier email in your voice.
 Reply tracked, escalated at 14 days.
-Every step audit logged.
-Nothing leaves the tenant before a human approves.
+Audit logged.
+Nothing leaves before a human approves.

 The platform compounds.
-Each new skill costs less to build than the last.
-Memory accumulates per supplier, per SKU, per retailer.
-The team's tacit logic, today scattered across spreadsheets and Slack, becomes executable.
+Each skill costs less than the last.
+Memory accumulates per supplier, SKU, retailer.
+Tacit logic scattered across spreadsheets and Slack becomes executable.

 The Architecture